-Alimentation Couche-Tard is one of the leading Canadian companies operating more than 16,000 convenience stores worldwide.
+Alimentation Couche-Tard is a leading Canadian company operating convenience and fuel retailing stores worldwide.
 It is the largest convenience store operator in the U.S., by the number of company-operated stores.

 - Ticker: TSE:ATD.B